Clement-W/bicycle-counter/README.md

 # Introduction

 Generally, it is difficult to estimate the number of bicycle parking spaces for different areas.
 Our project addresses cyclist flows.
 We wanted to create an automatic detector for cyclists (and in addition, if possible, a counter), with the help of a Jetson Nano.
 With our project, it would be possible make predictions or estimates of cyclist flow by capturing the flow of cyclists at different locations.
 A predictive model would allow cities and universities to better adapt their infrastructure to the needs of cyclists.
+For a bicycle-first campus like UC Davis, knowing the flux of cyclists according to different areas on campus is very important for the safety of the students.

 To complete this project, we used transfer-learning on a pre-trained object detection model [EfficientDet-D1](https://arxiv.org/abs/1911.09070).
 The main model was trained for 2 days on an NVIDIA 3060TI, leading to a very efficient model.
-The images training data come from the [Cyclist Dataset for Object Recognition](https://www.kaggle.com/datasets/semiemptyglass/cyclist-dataset) published by [1] in 2016. **REMOVE IF NOT: Then, we implemented an algorithmic-based tracking system that allow us to count the number of cyclists detected on a video flux.**
+The images training data come from the [Cyclist Dataset for Object Recognition](https://www.kaggle.com/datasets/semiemptyglass/cyclist-dataset) published by [1] in 2016.
+Then, an algorithmic-based tracking system that allow to count the number of cyclists was developed, but could not be teminated due to lack of time

-To test our model, we filmed a quick 30 second video on campus and ran inference on it.
-More about that later.
+To test real-world inference with our model, we filmed a quick 30 second video on campus and ran inference on it.
 If you would like to try, you may send your images or urls to the gradio demo accessible [here](https://clement-w.github.io/cyclists-counter/).
 This demo is also available in [Hugging Face Spaces](https://huggingface.co/spaces/clement-w/cyclists-detection).

 # Methods